aeither/tezoro/README.md

 **The Future of Decentralized Learning & Earning**

 Tezoro transforms education into a gamified experience where knowledge acquisition directly translates to real rewards.
-Built for the Core blockchain ecosystem, we're bridging the gap between traditional learning and Web3 incentives.
+Built for the Mantle blockchain ecosystem, we're bridging the gap between traditional learning and Web3 incentives.

 ## 🎯 The Problem